jonasthewolf/gsn2x/README.md

  - C02: The top-level element must be a Goal.
 A top-level element is an element that is not referenced by any other element.
  - C03: All referenced elements in `supportedBy` and `inContextOf` must exist.
  - C04: There must be no circular `supportedBy` references.
- - C05: The should be more than one usage of the same `level`.
+ - C05: There should be more than one usage of the same `level`.
  - C06: All module names must be unique.
  - C07: All IDs must be unique across all modules.
  - C08: All elements must be reachable from the root elements.